 Key limitations and challenges of Agentforce product recommendation

-The complicated setup
+The complex setup

-Feature | Salesforce Agentforce | eesel AI |
+| Feature | Salesforce Agentforce | eesel AI |

-Setup Time | Days to weeks; requires technical expertise. | Minutes; truly self-serve. |
+| Setup time | Days to weeks; requires Enterprise Edition and technical expertise. | Minutes; truly self-serve. |

-Workflow Control | Rigid, requires admin configuration. | Granular control over which queries to automate. |
+| Configuration | Agent Builder with low-code options; complex customizations require Salesforce admin or developer work. | Granular control over which queries to automate. |

 Understanding Agentforce product recommendation pricing